Denshooter/gpu_colorization/README.md

 ### Pretrainied Model

-The model was runned for 13 epochs and its weights are stored in `./saved_models`.
+The model was runned for 13 epochs on the `imagnet2012` dataset and its weights are stored in `./saved_models`.
-Note that, the grey images must have a shape of `(256,256,1)`.
+Note that, grey images must have a shape of `(256,256,1)`.
 The following code will load the model and colorized an image:

 ```python3